je-l/multi-pack/docs/manual.md

 It is possible to compress using both BWT and LZW.
 But only by using BWT first.

 The program is completely portable, so there is no setup script.
-Add an alias to .bashrc so that the program can be run everywhere:
+Add an alias to .bashrc so that the program can be run more conveniently:

 `alias multi-pack="python3 ~/path/to/repo/compress.py"`